 Unfortunately, the answer is hard to say.
 It truly depends on the county, your age, the offense type, and your driving history.
 In general, the shortest supervision periods tend to be 60-120 days with 90-120 being the norm for a shorter supervision period.
 Medium range...Read more »

 As Mr. Ooink stated, you may be suspended if you have had two moving violations within 24 months that you were later convicted from.
 He is also correct with regards to the limitation on supervision for moving violations.
 I would add that you should certainly take under...Read more »

 I got a speeding ticket today in my personal vehicle (a petty- going 60 in 35) and the cop took my drivers license because I also didn't have proof of insurance.
 He gave me back my CDL permit but not my normal drivers license and I'm suppose to test next week for my CDL license.
-Can I test for my...
+Can I...
 Read more »

 Unfortunately, I don't know the answer to your question.
 We would recommend calling the Secretary of State's CDL Help Desk phone number at 217- 524-1350.
 They are very knowledgeable and can answer your questions about CDL testing.
-When you do speak to them, you want to ask...Read more »
+When you do speak to them, you...Read more »